mehtadone/CryptoGramBot/README.md

 * Get your Bot ID, you need to chat to the BotFather.
 See [here](https://core.telegram.org/bots#3-how-do-i-create-a-bot) and [here](https://core.telegram.org/bots#6-botfather)
 * Chat to your new bot.
 Say hi.
 He won't be very reponsive.
 * Open a chat to this [bot](https://t.me/get_id_bot).
 This should show you your chat id.
-* Download the lastest version of the zip from [here](https://github.com/mehtadone/CryptoGramBot/releases) and unzip to a folder
+* Download the lastest version of the zip from [here](https://github.com/mehtadone/CryptoGramBot/releases) and unzip to a folder.
+Download CryptoGramBot.zip and not the source files if you want to run without building.
 * Fill in your config in appsettings.json.
 Bot ID is WITHOUT Bot and choose whether you want enable each service (true or false)
 * Give CryptoGramBot the correct execute permissions via chmod if on linux
 * Start on command line with "dotnet CryptoGramBot.dll"